open-mmlab/mmselfsup/README.md

 - **Flexibility & Extensibility**

-OpenSelfSup follows a similar code architecture of MMDetection while is even more flexible than MMDetection, since OpenSelfSup integrates various self-supervised tasks including classification, joint clustering and feature learning, contrastive learning, tasks with a memory bank, etc.
+`OpenSelfSup` follows a similar code architecture of MMDetection while is even more flexible than MMDetection, since OpenSelfSup integrates various self-supervised tasks including classification, joint clustering and feature learning, contrastive learning, tasks with a memory bank, etc.

 For existing methods in this repo, you only need to modify config files to adjust hyper-parameters.
-It is also simple to design your own methods, please refer to [GETTING_STARTED](docs/GETTING_STARTED.md).
+It is also simple to design your own methods, please refer to [GETTING_STARTED.md](docs/GETTING_STARTED.md).

 - **Efficiency**